liushaowei996/docs/fabric-configure.md

 `./script/bootstrap.sh`

+this script does following things
+1. clone fabric-sample repo, and checkout v2.1.0
+2. download binaries and config files
+3. download docker images

-after the program execution completed,check your *bin* directory in current workspace.
+after the program execution completed,check your *bin* and *config* directory in current workspace. make sure these two directories are inside *fabric-sample* directory.

 there will be several binaries. you could add the *bin* path into PATH environment variable for convenience.
 - configtxgen